Naturally Daily

 In scleroderma, your immune system produces more collagen or connective tissues in the body.

-This abnormal growth of the collagen has adverse effects on the skin, internal organs, and digestive tracts of your body.
+This abnormal growth of collagen has adverse effects on the skin, internal organs, and digestive tracts of your body.

 More than 75000 people in the U.S.A. have scleroderma.
 Scleroderma causes disability, shortened life expectancy, mental distress, and depression.